Whew! Writing a guide to saving $40,000 sure sounds like a tall order …

 Avoid High-Fee Funds.

-What’s one of the biggest investment mistakes investors make?
+Pop quiz: What’s one of the biggest investment mistakes investors make?

-Not looking at the fees associated with a mutual fund.
+Answer: Ignoring the fees associated with a mutual fund.

 This money silently, quietly seeps out of your portfolio.
 You never get a bill in the mail.
 You never pay it upfront.
 And so you never realize just how many thousands of dollars you pay for a high-fee fund vs. a low-fee fund.